vadubey78945-spec/ros-mcp-server/README.md

 ---
 ## Examples in action:
-**Controlling the MOCA mobile manipulator in the NVIDIA Isaac Sim environment.** User inputs commands directly into Claude desktop, which uses the MCP server to communicate with a simulated robot in Isaac Sim.
+**Controlling the MOCA mobile manipulator in the NVIDIA Isaac Sim environment.** In this example, the user inputs commands directly into Claude desktop, which can now use the MCP server to directly control a robot simulated in Isaac Sim.

 <p align="center">
   <img src="https://github.com/lpigeon/ros-mcp-server/blob/main/img/result.gif" />